Consider how many musicians playing beneath your level are making more money than you.

-The only thing you can control, besides your musicianship, is the quality of your business execution.
+Of these three things, the only thing you can control, besides your musicianship, is your skill at running a business.

-Many musicians feel slimy about “business”.
-We just want to play music, and asking for money feels pushy and dirty.
+Most musicians feel repulsed by the word “business”.
+We just want to play music.
+Asking for money feels pushy and dirty.

-If you believe in the value of your music, you need to get comfortable with assigning monetary value to your work.
-It takes income for most of us to make time for practice, let alone providing for our families and taking care of ourselves.
+If you believe in the value of your music, than by definition, you should assign value to it.
+It requires income to make time for practice, let alone providing for our families and taking care of ourselves.

-Sales and marketing make up the engine of business, while having clear goals, organizational skills and a strong mindset help keep that engine running.
+Sales and marketing make up the engine of your business.
+Clear goals, organizational skills and a focused mindset help keep that engine running.

-Assuming you have a valuable product or service, if you simply offer that product persistently and effectively to the right people, the more gigs you will land and the more money you will earn.
+Assuming you have a valuable product or service, if you simply offer that product persistently and effectively to the right people, the more gigs you’ll attract and the more money you will earn.

 It’s really that simple.

 Here’s a process you can use to create a burst of income or develop a new project.
-It’s the same process that I guide people through in my month-long interactive online group course (the 2.0 course is launching November 15th).
+It’s part of the introductory process that I guide people through in my coaching and courses.

 1) Decide how many hours per week you will devote to proactively working on your business.
 (Not practice time!)